getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 **Note:** ES5 also added several iteration helpers for arrays, including `forEach(..)`, `every(..)`, and `some(..)`.
 Each of these helpers accepts a function callback to apply to each element in the array, differing only in they respectively respond to a return value from the callback. `forEach(..)` will iterate over all values in the array, and ignores any callback return values. `every(..)` keeps going until the end *or* the callback returns a `false` (or "falsy") value, whereas `some(..)` keeps going until the end *or* the callback returns a `true` (or "truthy") value.

-If you iterate on an object with a `for-in` loop, you're also only getting at the values indirectly, because it's actually iterating only over the enumerable properties of the object, leaving you to access the properties manually to get the values.
+If you iterate on an object with a `for..in` loop, you're also only getting at the values indirectly, because it's actually iterating only over the enumerable properties of the object, leaving you to access the properties manually to get the values.

-**Note:** As contrasted with iterating over an array's indices in a numerically ordered way (`for`-loop or other iterators), the order of iteration over an object's properties is **not guaranteed** and may vary between different JS engines. **Do not rely** on any observed ordering for anything that requires consistency among environments, as any observed agreement is unreliable.
+**Note:** As contrasted with iterating over an array's indices in a numerically ordered way (`for` loop or other iterators), the order of iteration over an object's properties is **not guaranteed** and may vary between different JS engines. **Do not rely** on any observed ordering for anything that requires consistency among environments, as any observed agreement is unreliable.

 But what if you want to iterate over the values directly instead of the array indicies (or object properties)?
-Helpfully, ES6 adds a `for-of` loop syntax for iterating over arrays (and objects, if the object defines its own iterator):
+Helpfully, ES6 adds a `for..of` loop syntax for iterating over arrays (and objects, if the object defines its own iterator):

 ```js
 var myArray = [ 1, 2, 3 ];